How to Enter and Exit Social Gatherings in Portugal

 EnglishPortuguese

-This is a simple and casual expression used amongst peers.
-It signals that you are relaxed and already know each other well.
+This expression signals that you are relaxed and already know each other well.

-Don’t overthink it.
 Just extend your hand.
-If they pull you in and pat your back, just pat them back.
-It signals that you graduated from “Acquaintance” to “Friend.”
+If they pull you in, pat them back.
+It signals a shift toward friendship.
+Don’t overthink the ritual.

 Handing Over the Gift